hiteshpakhan/ztm_webdevelopment/L- React.js, React Hooks, Redux - Part 01/b-/understand_one.md

 * inside the function we can write the html like code

 * that not javascript or nor the html it is called JSX

+* generally we cannot use the html like format inside the javascript but with react it is possible